-Its frustrating, but here is where you might want to save the turmoil and move on to another pattern- or pattern company- if a certain pattern company is not fitting, likely other patterns in their line will cause you to struggle.
-And if you are getting to the point where you hate all patterns, then maybe its better for you to learn pattern drafting and make your own, then give up your dream of sewing.
-You might just not be acknowledging that you have great design ideas and can make BETTER PATTERNS.
+It's frustrating when the design doesn't work, but a good idea move on to another pattern- or pattern company.
+If a certain pattern company is not fitting, likely other patterns in their line will cause you to struggle.
+If you are getting to the point where you hate all patterns, then maybe its better for you to learn pattern drafting and make your own, then give up your dream of sewing.
+You might just not be acknowledging that you have design ideas and that might make good PATTERNS.
 Heck, drafting your own patterns could turn into a side hustle for ya, because if the patterns aren’t suiting your needs, then you have found a market that needs your help!

-Also Palmer Pletsch does a tissue fit class, which I saw many have success and break throughs with during the sewing camp I attended this year.
+Palmer Pletsch does a tissue fit class, which I saw many have success and break throughs with during the sewing camp I attended this year.
 One woman was almost about to give up sewing her own clothes because she couldn’t fit them, and stick with her quilting, and she took this class and her issues were solved.
-Now, I have heard from a few of my own students that this method wasn’t for them, but its worth looking into.
+I have heard from 2 of my own students that this method wasn’t for them, but it's worth looking into.

 Lesson 4: Not All Patterns are Created Equally